 As part of ESG integration, ESG analysis takes climate risks and opportunities into account (see chapter 2.1.2).
 For the actively discretionary mutual funds of Metzler Asset Management GmbH's "sustainability" family, companies that generate more than 5% of their turnover from thermal coal mining or more than 5% of their turnover from electricity generation based on thermal coal are excluded.
 In addition, companies that generate more than 5% of their sales through the extraction of oil or gas using fracking technology are excluded.

-In May of 2023, Metzler Asset Management introduced a comprehensive policy on climatefriendly management of coal, oil and gas companies.
+In May of 2023, Metzler Asset Management GmbH introduced the following comprehensive policy on climate-friendly management of coal, oil and gas companies: